It’s slow, but the art of proofreading is a necessary skill.

 But in all cases, you really should find someone else to proofread for you.

-If you are in contact with other writers, why not help each other out?
+If you are in contact with other writers, why not help each other?
 Perhaps you have a friend or family member who can help.

 Finding someone to help you is essential, particularly if you use English as a second language.

-Whether you decide to proofread for other people or your own writing, if you follow some of the basic proofreading techniques you will achieve much better accuracy.
+Whether you decide to proofread for other people or your writing, following some of the basic proofreading techniques will achieve much better accuracy.

-The very first step is to use a grammar and spelling checker.
-Grammarly is a very popular online tool for quickly finding and correcting spelling, punctuation and grammar mistakes in a document.
+The very first step is to use online editing tools and a grammar and spelling checker.

-However, by finding and correcting the most obvious errors, it will save you time in the proofreading process.
+However, if you can find and correct the most obvious errors, it will save you time in the proofreading process.

 A good proofreading tip is to adjust your text to double line spacing and even increase the font size a little.